By Sheila O’Hearn, Zoocasa

 Sheila O’Hearn is a freelance and creative writer, and has worn many hats throughout her career, from general staff reporter to magazine editor.
 She has a keen interest in business entrepreneurship and currently writes for several outlets.
-Visit LinkedIn for more info.
+Visit her at LinkedIn for more info.

 Writer: Sheila O’Hearn